martinlanton/sym_mesh/README.md

 This is a Maya project for mesh modification, including unittest setup

 ## Installation
-To install this package for your local maya, you can use the following command:
+To install this package for your local maya, you can use the following command in a TERMINAL:
 ```commandline
 mayapy -m pip install {package location}
 ```